Veykril/tlborm/src/macros/minutiae/metavar-and-expansion.md

-# Captures and Expansion Redux
+# Metavariables and Expansion Redux

-Once the parser begins consuming tokens for a capture, *it cannot stop or backtrack*.
+Once the parser begins consuming tokens for a metavariable, *it cannot stop or backtrack*.
 This means that the second rule of the following macro *cannot ever match*, no matter what input is provided:

 ```ignore